okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 1. After the user is pushed to your SCIM app, check that all attributes are populated in your SCIM repository.

-1. If your integration supports User Imports, try importing one user from your app.
+1. If your integration supports user imports, try importing one user from your app.
 Check the imported user and ensure that the values for supported attributes are reflected in that imported user's account in Okta.

-    1. From your Admin Console, select **Directory** > **People**.
+    1. From the Admin Console, select **Directory** > **People**.
 The list of Okta users for your org appears.

     1. Find the user that you imported and click the user's name.
     1. After the user account appears, click **Profile**.
 The Profile page shows the user's attributes.
 Verify that the supported attribute values were imported properly.